Juggle, Balance, Repeat

 Choose the wrong one and it could spell disaster or just leave you with a guilty pit in your stomach.

 How things should be: The suffering involved in this ugly rumor called WFL balance literally lies in how we think things should be while failing to acknowledge how they really are.
 A lot of moving pieces have to come into place to achieve just one minute of balance.

 Do I have a spouse whose second nature is family?
 No. Do I have outside support from other family members or people?
 No. Have I ever worked at a family-friendly workplace?
 No. Are they the norm?
 No.

 Realizing what my situation was, made reality a lot easier to face rather than ruminating over what should be.

-Instead of appropriately dealing with my circumstances as they are, I had this picture in my head that was rooted from the balance myth, always shifting in my favor, in my control, rather than life (the way it really is), always throwing me a curve ball.
+Instead of appropriately dealing with my circumstances as they are, I had this picture in my head that was rooted in the balance myth, always shifting in my favor, in my control, rather than life (the way it really is), always throwing me a curveball.

 Don't worry about how others are doing it- this goes for sex too.
 Let's pretend for a moment, you decide to compare yourself to your neighbor.
 She seems to make working and motherhood look easy.
 This shows that you are likely to compare yourself to best case scenarios.
 Please don't ask me to compare my body to a 20yr old model.

 Just remember, there are other entire cultures that do not juggle or balance work and family.
 Essentially, this is a non-issue for them.
 In those countries and cultures that push WFL balance, they have literally fabricated a problem, which has an almost guaranteed failure rate.

 The issue I have with the term: "Work/Family/Life" balance is that's all work...really.
 Work is work.
 Duh!
 Family is work too!
 Life...maintaining relationships...having a social life...
 All work!